The Gingerbread Lady: Plot overview

 A major departure from Simon's previous lighthearted plays, The Gingerbread Lady was a dark drama with comic overtones centering on Evy Meara, a cabaret singer whose career, marriage, and health all have been destroyed by alcohol.
 Alvin Klein noted that "The play was Mr. Simon's first attempt to play it straight and serious."

 Having just completed a ten-week stint in a rehab facility to overcome her addiction, she returns home to the welcome of friends with their own problems.
 These include Toby, an overly vain woman who fears the loss of her looks and Jimmy, a gay actor in danger of losing a part in a play, her devoted but anxious teenaged daughter, and a worthless ex-lover.
-Evy's efforts at hosting a party crumble when she falls off the wagon and careens toward a tragic end.
+Finally, after some difficulties, Evy's daughter continues her attempt to rescue her and manages to arrange a meeting with her father, the three of them together.

 Film

 In 1981, Simon adapted his play as a film with the title Only When I Laugh, starring his then-wife Marsha Mason in the lead role.; Mason received an Academy Award nomination as Best Actress in a Leading Role.
+Supporting actors James Coco and Joan Hackett were also nominated.

 According to Susan Fehrenbacher Koprince (associate professor of English at the University of North Dakota, Grand Forks), the film "is radically changed" from the play, and used "less than half" of the play.
 For example, the former nightclub singer Evy becomes Georgia, "a divorced actress who is battling alcoholism as she struggles to establish a closer relationship with her daughter."
 Georgia, unlike Evy, is not a nymphomaniac and is not as self-destructive.
 Koprince concludes that the optimistic ending for the film is "more plausible" than the "tacked-on happy ending to the play".